fhaze/license-check/README.md

 ## 💬 Supported project languages
 - go
-- python3 (using requirements.txt file)
+- python3.8 (using requirements.txt or Pyfile)
 - nodejs
 - c++ (using conan)